Daniel-Fiuk/fantasy-map/README.md

 	- Limit which notes appear on which maps by defining unique map IDs
 	- Customize pin icons and sizes
 - Hover over pins to preview your notes
+- Filter Pins on your map using the search bar
 # How to create your own map
 Add the 'simple-map' code block to your note and give it an image for your desired map.
 ### simple-map code block